-- As a school community, it is our schools our students need, and protecting the privacy, rights, and safety of all individuals.
-As such, it is essential that we share our current expectations with you about the use of mobile devices in school: Cell phones, iPods/iTouches, video games and other electronic devices must be kept in students' backpacks during the school day and may not be used unless a teacher will be supervising their use for instructional purposes.
+As a school community, it is our responsibility to find the balance between supporting the skills and tools our students need, and protecting the privacy, rights, and safety of all individuals.
+As such, it is essential that we share our current expectations with you about the use of mobile devices in school: Cell phones, iPods/iTouches, video games and other electronic devices must be kept in students' backpacks

+- during the school day and may not be used unless a teacher will be supervising their use for instructional purposes.
 Electronics should be OFF AND AWAY. - Internet access is only permitted when supervised by an adult.
-As always, students must adhere to our Proper and Acceptable Student Technology Use document. - If a student needs to call home, he/she should ask permission to use the phone in the main office.
-Students are not allowed to use cell phones during the school day. - No unauthorized taking of photos or video/audio recordings is permitted at any time during the school year.
+As always, students must adhere to our Proper and Acceptable Student Technology Use document.
+If a student needs to call home, he/she should ask permission to use the phone in the main office.
+Students are not - allowed to use cell phones/Apple Watches during the school day.

+No unauthorized taking of photos or video/audio recordings is permitted at any time during the school year.
 This includes posting to the Internet.
 This includes times when students are at a school event or on the bus.
-Please refer to the CSH Code of Conduct (on pages to follow) for information on cyber bullying.
+Please refer to the ČSH Code of Conduct (on pages to follow) for information on cyber bullying.

-Finally, please note that according to the Cold Spring Harbor Board of Education Policy 5662, the District "does not assume responsibility or liability for loss by theft or otherwise of personal property brought to school or to off-campus schoolsponsored events by students (including, but not limited to field trips and competitions).
+Finally, please note that according to the Cold Spring Harbor Board of Education Policy 5662, the District "does not assume responsibility or liability for loss by theft or otherwise of personal property brought to school or to off-campus schoolsponsored events by students (including, but not limited to field trips and competitions)."